-MANDATE OF THE AUDIT COMMITTEE
+MANDATE OF THE AUDIT AND RISK MANAGEMENT COMMITTEE

-The Audit Committee (the "Committee") assists the Board of Directors (the "Board") in overseeing the financial controls and reporting of TVA Group Inc. (the "Corporation").
+The Audit and Risk Management Committee (the "Committee") assists the Board of Directors (the "Board") in overseeing i) the effectiveness of internal and financial controls and reporting, ii) the quality and integrity of the presentation of the financial statements and financial information and iii) the processes of identifying and managing enterprise risks of TVA Group Inc. (the "Corporation").
 The Committee also oversees the Corporation's compliance with financial covenants and legal and regulatory requirements governing financial disclosure matters and financial risk management.